FedGovSpend Preview Video

 For clarity and ease of understanding FedGovSpend™ Explorer does not strictly follow the official government organization in every case, although in general it does and the data are all sourced from official sources.

 Some government spending is administered through the tax code.
 The simplest way to think about this is that instead of the government sending a check, as it does for Social Security and other benefit spending, a “tax expenditure” reduces the beneficiary’s federal tax liability.
 Whether one gets a check for $1,000 from the government or pays $1,000 less in taxes amounts to the same thing financially.
 There are lots of examples of these tax expenditures across government spending, including the Earned Income Credit, the Child Credit, Health Care Subsidies, the Mortgage Interest Deduction, Tax Exempt Interest, and numerous business tax breaks.
 How these are handled in government accounting is a little tricky.
 In general, to the extent that tax expenditures reduce the amount of tax paid, they show up in the revenue side of the budget as lower tax collections—and thus do not appear in FedGovSpend™ Explorer.
 There is an exception to this rule, however.
 For some tax credits, if the credit exceeds the tax that would otherwise be owed, the government does send a check (or transfers funds) like any other spending program for the amount by which the credit exceeds the pre-credit tax liability.
-The amount sent in these “refundable tax credits” does appear in federal budget outlays as spending and is therefore included in FedGovSpend™ Explorer.
+The amounts sent in these “refundable tax credits” do appear in federal budget outlays as spending and are therefore included in FedGovSpend™ Explorer.

 One question you might have is “if tax expenditures are just government spending in another form why aren’t they all included in FedGovSpend™ Explorer?”
 Although the federal government does produce a “tax expenditure budget”, the challenge with integrating it with the rest of the spending budget is that the complexity of the tax code creates many interactions between different tax expenditures.
 In the regular spending side of the budget if the government spends less or more money on a program the impact is usually straightforward.
 Decreasing or increasing the size of some tax expenditures, however, can cause ripple effects on the rest of the tax return, which can increase or decrease the spending on other tax expenditures.
 Without being able to account for those interactions, mixing in the entire set of tax expenditures with the rest of the budget would be misleading.